College Factual by our College Data Analytics Team

 New York, NY

 New York University tops the 2021 list of our schools in New York that are best for non-traditional film, video & photographic arts students.
-Located in the city of New York, NYU is a private not-for-profit college with a fairly large student population.
+Located in the city of New York, NYU is a private not-for-profit college with a very large student population.
 NYU also took the #1 spot in our Best Colleges for Film, Video & Photographic Arts in New York rankings.

 Read full report on Film, Video & Photographic Arts at New York University